galadril/WorkspacesAdventures/.github/ISSUE_TEMPLATE/fix-route-planner.md

+﻿---
-﻿name: 🗺️ Fix Route Planner
+name: "🛠️ Fix Route Planner"
-description: Debug and enhance the route planning system.
+description: "Fix and complete the route planner functionality."
-title: "🗺️ Route Planner Bug Fix"
+title: "🛠️ Fix Route Planner"
-labels: enhancement, bug
+labels: ["bug", "enhancement"]
-body:
-  - type: markdown
-    attributes:
-      value: |
-        ### Improve Codetropolis Navigation System

-        Citizens are lost without proper route planning!
-Fix the geolocation and implement distance calculations in the `plan_route` function.

 ---

-  - type: textarea
-    attributes:
+### Fix the Route Planner

+The route planner between two locations is currently incomplete and does not calculate distances.
+Your task is to fix and complete the functionality.

+---

-      label: Describe the issue.
+### Describe the task.
-      description: Provide details about the missing or incorrect functionality in the route planner.
+Provide details about how you plan to complete the route planner.

-      placeholder: "Example: `get_location` returns None instead of a proper error..."
-  - type: textarea
-    attributes:
-      label: How do you plan to implement the fix?
-      description: Share your approach to resolving the issues.
-      placeholder: "Example: Implement the Haversine formula for distance calculations..."
+**Example**:
+- Ensure that the planner uses the correct coordinates for both start and end locations.
+- Implement a method to calculate the distance between two points (e.g., using the Haversine formula).

+---

+### What challenges do you anticipate?
+Mention any potential difficulties you foresee.

+**Example**:
+- Calculating accurate distances between two sets of coordinates.
+- Ensuring the route planner correctly handles edge cases (e.g., invalid locations).